timeXplain -- A Framework for Explaining the Predictions of Time Series Classifiers: Abstract

 \section{Abstract}

 Modern time series classifiers display impressive predictive capabilities, yet their decision-making processes mostly remain black boxes to the user.
 At the same time, model-agnostic explainers, such as the recently proposed \texttt{SHAP}, promise to make the predictions of machine learning models interpretable, provided there are well-designed domain mappings.
 We bring both worlds together in our \TXP framework, extending the reach of explainable artificial intelligence to time series classification and value prediction.
-We present novel domain mappings for the time and the frequency domain as well as series statistics and analyze their explicative power as well as their limits.
-We employ \TXP in a large-scale experimental comparison of several state-of-the-art time series classifiers and discover similarities between seemingly distinct classification concepts such as residual neural networks and elastic ensembles.
+We present novel domain mappings for the time domain, frequency domain, and time series statistics and analyze their explicative power as well as their limits.
+We employ a novel evaluation metric to experimentally compare \TXP to several model-specific explanation approaches for state-of-the-art time series classifiers.\footnote{Code: \url{https://github.com/LoadingByte/timeXplain}}